rainerthiel/RepData_PeerAssignment2/PA2.md

 The source data for analysis is a compressed comma separated values (.csv) located at <https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2>.

+#### Load data into R environment

-We start with this web-located file on cloudfront.net: 1.
-The file is downloaded to a local file folder.
+1. The file is downloaded to a local file folder.

 ``` r